EU, U.S. step up WTO action in Argentina trade row

 Brussels and Washington say Argentina requires businesses to apply for import licenses to be able to sell to Latin America's third largest economy after Brazil and Mexico.

-Buenos Aires does not grant the licenses automatically, as required by global trade rules, they say.
+But Buenos Aires does not grant the licences automatically as required by global trade rules, they say.

 "Argentina's persistent use of protectionist measures broadly impacts all U.S. exporters of goods to Argentina," Kirk said.